Enhancement Shaman Patch 9.1 Changes Analysis

 Base Spec Changes for Patch 9.1

-Currently no major changes have been introduced for Enhancement Shaman in the base kit.
+No major changes have been introduced for Enhancement Shaman in the base kit.

 Talent Changes for Patch 9.1